-There were other times I visited my grandmother and would not dare share my latest mindful meditation retreat, but watched her with wonder as she clearly already practiced, I don’t know, prayer?
-Something, something that allowed her to possess and know her own mind.
-Never hurried, she stunned me with her casual ability to say, “Well, I got to studying on this and…” To me, she appeared to know when she was shifting into a thinking brain and then back to the present moment, and without spending all of that money on books, tapes and retreats!
+There were other times I visited my grandmother and would not dare share my latest mindful meditation retreat, but watched her with wonder as she clearly already practiced, I don’t know, self-regulation, mindfulness, prayer?
+Something… something that allowed her to possess and know her own mind.
+Never hurried, she stunned me with her casual ability to say, “Well, I got to studying on this and…” To me, she appeared to know when she was shifting into a thinking, left brain and then back to the present moment, and without spending all of that money on books, tapes and retreats!

 My Grandma Is Not A Hippie

 My grandmother lived in a log house, survived the Spanish Flu, grew, harvested and canned her own food, made her family’s clothes and quilts, birthed at home, is mindful of her thoughts, and yet, my grandma is not a hippie.
 During the 103 years she lived on this earth, America decided to reject the values of nurturing, connection, and sustainable living for, what Darcia Narvaez’s research calls a Cycle of Competitive Detachment.
 According to Darcia, the disconnection began long before my grandmother’s life.
-As an activist for mothers and babies, inspired by my grandmother, I have been called a hippie and worse for two decades.
+As an activist for mothers and babies, inspired by my grandmother, I have been called a hippie and worse for over two decades.
 I don’t feel like a radical doing this work.
-I’ve always felt like I just wanted to go home, and to take everyone with me.
+I’ve always felt like I just wanted to go home.

 How odd.
-We’ve come so far, for better or worse, as a culture in a century, but my grandmother is still the same.
+We’ve come so far, in a century, but my grandmother is still the same.
 She is herself.

 My grandmother, Ida Dorothy Hodges Stone, may be the most sane, whole, human and evolved person I know – even though she may frown on the evolved idea.
 It seems like I have spent my entire life, and certainly my life as a mother, trying to have my grandmother’s life, trying to become this whole person: peaceful, self-possessed, connected to community, in relationship with the Earth.
 Most of these qualities of being are sneered at by a culture that considers itself modern, sophisticated, and without need for relational awareness or being.

 Surry County, North Caroline, my grandmother’s home and home to the fictional town of Mayberry in the iconic Andy Griffith Show, was not spared from global markets, the decline of family farms and the disintegration of family and community life.
 Documentary filmmaker, Bill Hayes, captures the small town’s decline and rebirth in his film, The Real Mayberry: Stories from Small Town America (see the trailer below).
 I spoke with him last year about his project and its mission to explore “how small town America can survive and keep its heart and soul.”